-Starcraft, released during March of 1998, was a phenomenon when it hit store shelves.
+Starcraft, released in March 1998, was a phenomenon when it hit store shelves.
 With a concept that expanded on the Warcraft II formula, Starcraft launched the original Orcs and Humans classic into space.
 With added factions, sophisticated graphics, and online capabilities using Blizzard’s own Battle.Net, Starcraft is a game that has withstood the test of time.
-Now, in 2010, Blizzard has released a follow up to its best-selling title, and it is proving to be just as exciting an event as the first one – if not more exciting.
+Now, in 2010, Blizzard has released a follow-up to its best-selling title, and it is proving to be just as exciting an event as the first one – if not more exciting.
 With an improved graphics engine, expanded unit types and beautiful cinematics this is a PC title that will surely prove to be the sensation of the season.

 Starcraft 2: Wings of Liberty (SC2) picks up four years after the events of Brood War (for those who aren’t embroiled in the universe of Starcraft, Brood War was an expansion released to great critical and commercial acclaim which developed the original story substantially.)
 In SC2, the player takes control of Jim Raynor.
 After being painted as a terrorist, Raynor is fighting to regain his honor and take down the corrupt government that he helped put into power.
 All the while Kerrigan, former ‘Ghost’ unit with the Terran army, is now queen of the Zerg race and is steadily expanding her forces into Terran space, killing millions of people and dominating worlds once considered safe.